WP1: INDUSTRIAL KELP CULTIVATION SCENARIOS

 T1.2 Specification of cultivation scenarios.
 Scenarios for assessments of kelp cultivation effects will be defined to be used in WP2, 3 and 5.
 The scenarios will be based on combining different values of cultivation variables along two axes: production volume (small to large) along one axis and intensity/density (extensive to intensive) along the other; e.g. "low volume-high density" cultivation.
 The specification of volumes will be based on T1.2, on reports on present day production and on the future potential (high end; Olafsen et al. 2012 suggest a production of 4 × 106 t yr-1 by 2030).
 The specification of intensity/density will be based on T1.1, T1.2, reports on production volumes and existing concession sizes, model simulations (SINMOD) and published literature on the productivity of Saccharina and Alaria populations.

-• Paper on the potential for kelp cultivation along the Norwegian coast based on region and natural physio-chemical conditions.
+• Scientific paper on the potential for kelp cultivation along the Norwegian coast based on region and natural physio-chemical conditions.
 The paper will discuss available areas, overlaps and potential conflicts with natural habitats and the production potential both near shore and off shore.

 • Report including specification of large scale cultivation scenarios for WP2 and 3 and recommendations for WP5.